simoninlights/The-Eisenhower-Matrix-App/README.md

-## Html, CSS, Native JavaScript application (OOP, MVC, PWA concepts)

-Web Application for handling the tasks using the Eisenhower Matrix approach.
+## Web Application for handling the tasks using the Eisenhower Matrix approach.